mattwarren/mattwarren.github.io/_posts/2016-08-23-Analysing-Optimisations-in-the-Wire-Serialiser.md

 }
 ```

-i.e. replacing a `dictionary` lookup with an `if` statement and caching the `Type` instance of known types, rather than calculating them every time.
+So it has replaced a `dictionary` lookup with an `if` statement.
+In addition it is caching the `Type` instance of known types, rather than calculating them every time.
 As you can see the optimisation pays off in some circumstance but not in others, so it's not a clear win.
 It depends on where the type is in the list of `if` statements.
 If it's near the beginning (e.g. `System.String`) it'll be quicker than if it's near the end (e.g. `System.Byte[]`), which makes sense as all the other comparisons have to be done first.

 [![LookingUpValueSerializersByType-Results]({{ base }}/images/2016/08/LookingUpValueSerializersByType-Results.png)]({{ base }}/images/2016/08/LookingUpValueSerializersByType-Results.png)